AJ is a Tech Enthusiast and Gamer. As an Analyst at heart, he searches for topics that provide a thoughtful perspective for his readers.

 Value, like any concept involving money, has to do with usage.
 What is the quality of the item you received?
 How long will it last?
 How much can you put it through on a daily basis?
 How well does it work?
 Does it do what it's supposed to, did I get the product that was advertised?
 These are all questions related to value, and they are questions we should be asking when we buy a product at any point, this point being video games.

 DLC is an addition to something.
 The parent property to the DLC is critical to whether or not the DLC even has a chance of being worth something.
-The original content has to be solid, but it has to be possible to improve also, otherwise what is the point?
-So we find ourselves with a product that will only sell if the original was lacking something or...
-If the DLC is just so amazing that it's a 'must have' in addition to the original.
+The original content has to be solid, but it has to be possible to improve, otherwise what is the point?
+So we find ourselves with a product that will only sell if the original was lacking something or if the DLC is just so amazing that it's a must have in addition to the original.
 If the former is true, it raises the question of, "Why wasn't it a part of the original game?"
-And if the latter, it shows the true dominance of the company as an artistic powerhouse in the industry that probably deserves the money.
+And if it's the latter, it shows the true dominance of the company as an artistic powerhouse in the industry that probably deserves the money.
 The biggest problem is it's almost never the latter, most of the time micro-transactions and DLC are just a bid to get more money, they rarely improve the game and you're left with a situation that has already deteriorated before it's begun.

 For a DLC to truly be great, it has to offer value for money.
 If you can get a great movie for $20, then a DLC at that price needs to be of similar value.
 For $20, you should get at least 2 hours of the best gameplay of your life, or there should be something that makes up for it in the long run, such as replayability.
 When you have to choose between a good meal or a DLC, that DLC better be just as nutritious.